Jamili Matouk: "They Hadn't Forgotten" Jamili

 Next to Sana Kadaj, Jamileh Matouk or Jamili Matouk or Jameeleh Matouk (1911-1997) became one of Alamphon Records’ top-selling female vocalists in the late 1940s.
 Born in Tripoli, Lebanon 25 February 1911, we know very little about Matouk’s parents who seemed to have followed those members of the mahjar who immigrated to Brazil and Argentina.
 Matouk’s brothers Thomas, Anis, and Charles immigrated to the United States in 1912, 1920, and 1923 respectively.
 Her sister, Najla, went to Canada.
 Anis married and settled down with his wife and worked as a tailor in Brooklyn.
 Thomas settled in Brooklyn, but divorced his wife, and Charles remained single for the time, but later married and moved to Florida.
 Jamileh arrived in the United States 24 November 1930 from Santos, Brazil after a stop in Buenos Aires, Argentina, on what appears to have been a tourist visa.

 Brooklyn was an expensive place for a single person to live alone and Jamileh took up residence with her brothers Thomas and Charles in Apartment 3 at 618 69th Street.
 Not long after her arrival, Jamileh married Antoine Joseph Deeb in a ceremony on Staten Island in July 1934.
 Jamileh and Joseph (the name her husband preferred) had four children and kept up a lively and busy social schedule.
-Although married, Jamileh Matouk-Deeb used her birth name when she recorded several sides for Alamphon Records in the mid to late 1940s including #A-B 2002, #A-B 2004 Ani Sit, #A-B 2005 Yam Eloyoun, and # A-B 2011 Yaalbi Rabbak.
+Although married, Jamileh Matouk-Deeb used her birth name when she recorded several sides for Arabic Records, Karawan Records, and Alamphon Records throughout the 1940s including #A-B 2002, #A-B 2004 Ani Sit, #A-B 2005 Yam Eloyoun, and # A-B 2011 Yaalbi Rabbak.

 Jamili Matouk's Alamphon #2001 and 2004 from the collection of Richard M. Breaux; https://soundcloud.com/user-356929609-75127210/jamili-matouk-ana-sit-alamphon-a2004-1-and-2